Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Gaining peak performance in any exercise program is always a careful balance of diet and choosing the right intensity levels.
-And as a personal trainer, I always make sure that my clients have those two things perfected before I get them to take pre-workout supplements.
+And as a certified personal trainer, I always make sure that my clients have those two things perfected before I get them to take pre-workout supplements.

 One product I have seen more often at the gym is Six Star’s Pre-Workout Explosion.
 The problem with many of these supplements is that they over-hype the benefits and underdeliver on the formula.

 So, I got the team together with a dietitian and nine clients for five weeks to do some research and testing.
+To avoid bias, we employed the double-blind methodology where the testers knew not which supplement they were taking.

 Here’s what we found.